LucassoundBR/Reaper-JS-Plugins-MOD/README.md

-# Reaper JS Plugins – MOD
+# JS Plugins – MOD

 Custom modifications of JKK Visualizer and BirdBird Global Sampler for REAPER.